Azure Data Studio Retired Feb 28, 2026

 What's Happening to Azure Data Studio?

-On February 6, 2025, Microsoft announced that Azure Data Studio will be retired on February 28, 2026.
-This means no more updates, security patches, or support after the retirement date.
+On February 6, 2025, Microsoft announced that Azure Data Studio would be retired on February 28, 2026.
+Azure Data Studio was retired on that date and no longer receives updates, security patches, or support.

-Microsoft is recommending users migrate to one of two alternatives:
+Microsoft recommends users migrate to one of two alternatives:

 VS Code + MSSQL Extension